jnjosh/log.jsh.in/source/_posts/2015-04-19-may-the-forcetouch-be-with-you.markdown

 There is also this new concept for `springLoaded` that allows you to do specific pressure-sensitive behavior when dragging over a button.

-It's been a long time since I worked AppKit, but I've been really wanting to get back into it and do something cool.
+It's been a long time since I worked with AppKit, but I've been really wanting to get back into it and do something cool.
 These new gestures have me extremely excited about what I could build to support it.